FCVTL, FCVTL2 (vector)

 FCVTL2 variant operates on the elements in the top 64 bits of the source register.

-This instruction can generate a floating-point exception.
+A floating-point exception can be generated by this instruction.
 Depending on the settings in FPCR, the exception results in either a flag being set in FPSR, or a synchronous exception being generated.
 For more information, see Floating-point exception traps in the Arm® Architecture Reference Manual Arm®v8, for Arm®v8‑A architecture profile.

 Depending on the settings in the CPACR_EL1, CPTR_EL2, and CPTR_EL3 registers, and the current Security state and Exception level, an attempt to execute the instruction might be trapped.